tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 <b>STEP 3:</b><br>

 Open Terminal (Mac) or Command Prompt (Windows).
-Not sure how?
-Read this!
+You can search for these tools by using Spotlight Search for Mac, or the search function or start menu search option for Windows.

 <b>For Mac users</b><br>

-1. In Terminal, cd to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Terminal), then hitting Enter
+1. In Terminal, <code>cd</code> to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Terminal), then hitting Enter.
+Depending on where you saved the folder, the address that you copy and paste may look something like this: <code>/Users/YourName/Desktop/Cyber-Tackles-Trafficking-master/FBI_Incidents_Analysis</code>

-2. Next, type sh setup.sh in Terminal and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.sh, requirements.txt, and main.py in your project folder, to better understand what’s happening here)*
+2. Next, type <code>sh setup.sh</code> in Terminal and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.sh, requirements.txt, and main.py in your project folder, to better understand what’s happening here)*

-3. The FBI data for Wisconsin, 2012-2018, is now cleaned up and stored locally on your computer in the crawl_data_output folder (which can be found within the “Data_Source” folder, located in your “FBI_Incidents_Analysis” folder).
-When you see “Data is exported as csv” in Terminal, it means the data is now ready for analysis**
+3. The FBI data for Wisconsin, 2012-2018, is now cleaned up and stored locally on your computer in the crawl_data_output folder, which you can find within the “Data Source” folder, located in your “FBI_Incidents_Analysis” folder).

+4. When you see “Data is exported as csv” in Terminal, it means the data is now ready for analysis**

 <i>*You might see a pop-up asking if you’d like to install “command line developer tools.”
-If you are not able to complete this process due to receiving an error message, you can instead go here to search for and download Command Line Tools.
-Once you have Command Line Tools installed, you can go back into Terminal and type sh setup.sh again. </i>
+If you are not able to complete this process due to receiving an error message, you can instead go here (https://idmsa.apple.com/IDMSWebAuth/signin?appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2Fdownload%2Fmore%2F%3F%3Dcommand%2520line%2520tools&rv=1) to search for and download Command Line Tools.
+Once you have Command Line Tools installed, you can go back into Terminal and type <code>sh setup.sh</code> again. </i>

 <i>** You might get an error in Terminal that prevents the crawl_data_output folder from being created.
-If you see “ImportError: No module named requests” in Terminal instead of “Data is exported as csv,” try the following: Type cd Data_Source in Terminal, hit Enter, then type python3.7 main.py and hit Enter.
+If you see “ImportError: No module named requests” in Terminal instead of “Data is exported as csv,” try the following: Type <code>cd Data_Source</code> in Terminal, hit Enter, then type <code>python3.7 main.py</code> and hit Enter.
 This should solve the problem, and you should now see the crawl_data_output folder within your Data_Source folder.</i>

 <b>For Windows users</b><br>

-1. In Command Prompt, cd to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Command Line), then hitting Enter.
-Depending on where you saved the folder, the address that you copy and paste may look something like this: <i> C:\Users\YourName\Desktop\Cyber-Tackles-Trafficking-master\Cyber-Tackles-Trafficking-master\FBI_Incidents_Analysis </i>
+1. In Command Prompt, <code>cd</code> to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Command Line), then hitting Enter.
+Depending on where you saved the folder, the address that you copy and paste may look something like this: <i><code> C:\Users\YourName\Desktop\Cyber-Tackles-Trafficking-master\Cyber-Tackles-Trafficking-master\FBI_Incidents_Analysis </i></code>

-2. Next, type setup.bat in Command Prompt and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.bat, requirements.txt, and main.py in your project folder, to better understand what’s happening here)
+2. Next, type <code>setup.bat</code> in Command Prompt and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.bat, requirements.txt, and main.py in your project folder, to better understand what’s happening here)

 3. The FBI data for Wisconsin, 2012-2018, is now cleaned up and stored locally on your computer in the crawl_data_output folder, which you can find within the “Data Source” folder, located in your “FBI_Incidents_Analysis” folder)